 Women seek breast lifts at West End Plastic Surgery to improve the look of breasts that are sagging due to:

 Are You a Good Candidate for a Breast Lift?

 Breasts of any size may be lifted with mastopexy; however, better results are generally achieved with smaller breasts.
 It’s also not unusual for women to need breast reduction surgery.
 That can help ensure larger breasts don’t sag again after getting lifted.
-It is also worth noting that if you plan to get pregnant, it is usually better to wait until after your pregnancy to undergo a breast lift because any additional stretching caused by the pregnancy or breastfeeding can be corrected.
+It is also worth noting that if you plan to get pregnant, it is usually better to wait until after your pregnancy to undergo a breast lift.
+This is so that any additional stretching caused by the pregnancy or breastfeeding can be corrected.